 What does it mean to live a principled and sustainable life in the 21st century?
 At Hancock Shaker Village, we look back to the legacy of the Shakers for answers.
-Understanding energy consumption is key, both as individuals and as members of a larger national and world community.
-The Shakers provide both inspiration and practical answers in their use water power, wind power and other renewable energy.
+Understanding our effect on the environment is key, both as individuals and as members of a larger community.
+The Shakers provide both inspiration and practical answers in their use of sustainable farming practices, water power, wind power, and other renewable energy.

 We understand that the health of our farm begins under our feet.
 We take special care to encourage the vitality of our soil through limiting tillage, intercropping, cover cropping, soil amendment and mulching.
 Healthy soil is teeming with life that we work very hard to support.
 In turn it sequesters carbon from the atmosphere, holds moisture and delivers nutrients to our crops.